sebastianden/tp-api/README.md

 ### 2. Initialize and Populate Database Schema and Tables

-To test our API we need to load the data from the `tp_reviews.xlsx` into the database
+To test our API we need to load the data from the `tp_reviews.xlsx` into the database.
+A helper script takes care of that.
+You can find it under `src/init/init.py`.
+To execute it, run the following commands in a terminal from the root directory of this repository:

 ```bash
 # Create a new virtual environment